gabortari93/event-managment/README.md

 To view the list of events:

 1. Navigate to `http://localhost:3000/` and click on the "Show Event List" button.
-2. Here you can view, update, or delete events.
+2. Here you can view events.

 ## License